 Gel masks, on the other hand, have the consistency of a jam or jelly.
-With their lightweight texture, they are an excellent choice for normal to oily skin types.
-Many gel masks include astringent ingredients like raspberries and blackberries which minimize oil and tighten pores.
-Others are formulated with soothing and hydrating ingredients like stone crop and honey which replenish dry and dehydrated skin.
+With their lightweight texture, they are an excellent choice for oily to normal skin types.
+Many gel masks include astringent ingredients like raspberries and blackberries which minimize oil and tighten the appearance of pores.
+Others are formulated with hydrating ingredients like stone crop and honey which replenish the look of dry and dehydrated skin.

-Whichever you choose, you can amplify your results with this skin care tip from Brian: Apply your favorite gel-based mask (our pick is the Citrus & Kale Potent C+E Masque) before hopping in the shower to make it an active in-shower treatment.
+Our Citrus & Kale Potent C+E Masque is suited for those looking for a firmer-looking complexion.
+It contains a cocktail of rhubarb extract, avocado oil, leafy greens and citrus.
+Whichever mask you choose, you can amplify your results with this skin care tip from Brian: Apply your favorite gel-based mask before hopping in the shower to make it an active in-shower treatment.

-It’s no secret that clay is a miracle worker for acne-prone skin.
-With its absorbent, exfoliating and astringent properties, clay tackles the root causes of acne as well as treats ongoing symptoms such as excess oil and inflammation.
-Pro tip: Did you know a clay mask can double as a spot treatment?
-Eminence Organics Lead Skin Care Trainer Natalie Pergar recommends using the Acne Advanced Clarifying Masque to spot treat bumpy and congested skin: “It’s nice and creamy in texture, and you literally need a little bit… Just hit those little areas and let it dry.”
+With its absorbent, exfoliating and astringent properties, clay treats ongoing skin conditions related to acne such as excess oil and inflammation.
+Pro skin care tip: Did you know a clay mask can double as a spot treatment?
+Lead Skin Care Trainer Natalie Pergar recommends using the Acne Advanced Clarifying Masque to treat bumpy and congested skin: “It’s nice and creamy in texture, and you literally need a little bit … Just hit those little areas and let it dry.”

-Stimulating masks contain active spices like paprika and cinnamon to stimulate circulation and oxygenate the skin.
-These masks get to work instantly: They increase circulation, causing the skin to tingle intensely and turn bright red.
-The immediate effects last from 20-60 minutes before revealing a healthy, rosy glow.
-In the same way that stimulating your body’s circulation is a benefit of exercise, increasing the circulation in your face provides a great workout for your skin.
+Warming masks contain active spices like paprika and cinnamon that make the skin feel warm.
+They intentionally cause a tingling sensation, and in some cases, the skin may turn bright red.
+The immediate effects last from 20 - 60 minutes before revealing a healthy, glowy complexion.
+In the same way that increased energy is a benefit of exercise, invigorating your complexion and increasing your blood flow provides a great workout for your skin.